ChrisPritchard/FSH/README.md

 (**Further Note for Linux/OSX:** the terminal and System.Console.ConsoleModifiers don't work very well together, so aside from shift, control and alt also work with enter for new lines.
 Find what works for you - alt+enter worked for me on Ubuntu)

-(**Further Further Note for Linux/OSX users:** there is an issue with newlines on these platforms, due to inconsistencies between how System.Console, TextWriter, CursorTop (or something) work.
+(**Further Further Note for Linux/OSX:** there is an issue with newlines on these platforms, due to inconsistencies between how System.Console, TextWriter, CursorTop (or something) work.
 I am presently investigating these issues (issue #10 and #12))

 Then use this like: